Employment Opportunities

 Exhibition Technician II

-Salary: $28.88-$37.37; salary placement based on skills, knowledge, and experience.
+Salary: $32.79-$42.44 (seasonal part-time); salary placement based on skills, knowledge, and experience.

-Under the direction of the Manager of Exhibition Design & Production, the Exhibition Technician II is responsible for readying galleries for the installation of artworks (but not handling artworks).
+Under the direction of the Associate Director of Exhibition Design & Production, the Exhibition Technician II is responsible for readying galleries for the installation of artworks (but not handling artworks).
 Duties include assisting artists with fabrication including research materials and fabrication options, communicating with artists and curators on fabrication, site specific designs, and execution; fabricating and moving exhibition display components and materials; preparing areas for installation of graphics; and coordinating with other museum staff and contractors as needed.
 Work is seasonal and based on the Museum’s exhibition schedule.

 Requirements: